alanlorenzetti/halo_atlas/shiny_hsal_atlas/home_about_help_prototypes.md

 ### Atlas (Static)

-This is an static version of the same heat map displayed in the ["Atlas"](https://halodata.systemsbiology.net/heatmap) section.
+This is a static version of the same heat map displayed in the ["Atlas"](https://halodata.systemsbiology.net/heatmap) section.
 It should take about one minute to load the static heat map using the Google Chrome Browser.
-We realized that computers with old hardware and/or slow internet connections might not be able to successfully load the interactive heat map, so we built this static version.
+We realized that computers with old hardware and/or slow internet connections might be unable to load the interactive heat map successfully, so we built this static version.
 Please, see the download section below to download it as a PDF file.

 ## Usage examples